Kittilä mine

-Kittilä mine, also known as Suurikuusikko mine, is a gold mine in Kittilä, in the Lapland region of Finland.
+Kittilä mine is a gold mine in Kittilä, in the Lapland region of Finland.
 The mine is owned and operated by Agnico-Eagle Mines Limited and is located 36 km north-east of Kittilä.
 It is the largest gold mine in Europe.

 Exploration began in 1986, and production started in 2008.
 The mine is composed of two open pits, with the proceeds of the operation funding an underground mining operation, accessed by a ramp from surface and utilizing both transverse and longitudinal long-hole stoping methods.
 The mine utilizes on-site concentrating to produce Doré bars for shipment off-site for refinement, and produced 150000 oz of gold in 2009.

 History

 In 1986 gold was discovered near the town of Kittilä.
 The Geological Survey of Finland initiated exploration which resulted in a discovery of gold mineralization.
 Diamond drilling continued up to 1991, when exploration ended.
 In 1998 the property was sold to Svenska Platina AB, a junior mining company which was a subsidiary of Riddarhyttan Resources AB.
 Permitting for an open pit mine began in 2002, with a mining licence and permit secured in 2003.
 Agnico Eagle purchased a stake in Riddarhyttan (at the time feasibility studies suggested the resource was between 2–3.7 million ounces of gold) in 2004, with the remainder of the company being purchased in 2005.
 Diamond drilling continued in 2005, with an additional 460 holes drilled over 136000 m.
 In September 2008 an additional 60 km of drilling resulted in a gold reserve increase of two million ounces (5.7 million ounces total), over 18.2 million tonnes of ore, grading 5.12 grams per tonne.
 Excavation of the open pit began in September 2007 and ore production began in May 2008.
 Mining in the Suuri pit began at 2500 t per day to be increased to 3000 t by the end of 2009.

 In 2020, the Kittilä mine produced record amounts of 6473 kg of gold and 1.84 million metric tons of ore.